-Libretto by Paula Fünfeck, based on an Arabian tale; Arabic translation by Mohamad Abu Zeid; Spanish version by Pablo Valdes (G,Arab,S)
+Libretto by Paula Fünfeck, based on an Arabian tale; Arabic version by Mohamad Abu Zeid; Spanish version by Pablo Valdes; French version by Dominique Caillat & Catherine Fourcassié (G,Arab,S,F)

 Cultural Palace, Ramallah